ShenFeiyi/LFToolbox_v3/README.md

 ## 3. Method

 0. Alignment
-    1. Align an aperture with the rail using a laser beam.
+    1. Align an **aperture** with the rail using a laser beam.
-    2. Assemble the light field camera (LFCam) and try to align it on the rail.
+    2. Assemble the **light field camera** (LFCam) and align it on the rail.
-    3. Set up the display and try to align it perpendicular to the rail.
+    3. Set up the **display** and align it perpendicular to the rail.
-    4. Align another (conventional) camera with the aperture, use this camera to locate the center pixel of the display.
+    4. Align another (conventional) **camera** with the aperture, use this camera to locate the center pixel of the display.
 1. Before Calibration
     1. Put the aperture in front of the LFCam.
-Adjust the aperture size until each elemental image is not overlapping.
+Adjust the aperture size until each elemental image is not overlapping (or even smaller).
 Put a white light source in front of the aperture and capture the image.
-The image doesn't need to be sharp (in focus).
+The image doesn't need to be sharp (in focus), but the shape of the aperture should be seen.
 The purpose is to locate the center position of each elemental image.
     2. Open up the aperture and let EIs have slight overlap.
 Because the MLA is rectangularly arranged while the aperture shape is circular, this helps maximize the effective imaging area on the sensor.
 For the overlapping images, we can crop it out before further processing.
     3. (Optional) Put the white light source in front and capture another image as flat image to help remove vignetting.
 This would be helpful if the system has strong vignetting.
 2. ST Calibration